-We also entered into a security agreement in favor of Deerfield which provides that our obligations under the notes will be secured by substantially all of our assets except intellectual property.
+We also entered into a security agreement in favor of Deerfield which provides that our obligations under the Deerfield Notes will be secured by substantially all of our assets except intellectual property.
+In connection with the amendment of the note purchase agreement, the security agreement was also amended to exclude any escrowed proceeds from the issuance of 2019 Notes from the collateral pledged to Deerfield.
 The note purchase agreement and the security agreement include customary representations and warranties and covenants made by us, including restrictions on the incurrence of additional indebtedness.